 \subsection{Utility of a Modular Framework}

-The long-term value of this work lies in establishing a consistent, modular, and extensible benchmarking framework for adversarial robustness in wireless sensing.
-Analogous to how benchmarks such as ImageNet~\cite{Jia_imagenet_2009} or GLUE~\cite{wang_glue_2019} catalyzed progress in vision and NLP robustness research, this benchmark lays the foundation for a reproducible platform for iterative advancement through the cycle of \emph{attack $\rightarrow$ defense $\rightarrow$ re-evaluation}.
-Our open-source framework supports flexible integration of new CSI datasets, architectures, and defense mechanisms, enabling a common empirical basis.

-Such a foundation is essential for fostering community-driven exploration of open questions -- including cross-dataset transferability of attacks, multi-modal fusion robustness, and lightweight defensive retraining for edge devices -- and to accelerate convergence toward trustworthy and certifiable wireless ML systems.
+A key contribution of this work is the establishment of a consistent, modular, and extensible benchmarking framework for adversarial robustness in wireless sensing.
+In the same spirit as benchmark-driven progress in other machine learning domains, such a framework provides a reproducible basis for iterative improvement through the cycle of \emph{attack $\rightarrow$ defense $\rightarrow$ re-evaluation}.
+Our open-source implementation supports the integration of new CSI datasets, architectures, and defenses under a common evaluation pipeline.
+This foundation enables systematic study of open questions including cross-dataset transferability, multi-modal robustness, and efficient defenses for edge deployments, and may help move the field toward more trustworthy ML systems.